 And at the end of the day, an Alexa Skill is another feature you can push to fans, and another way to engage with your audience.

-It’s a great way to provide real, actionable tips and advice to your audience.
+It’s ultimately another way to connect to your consumers, a great way to provide real, actionable tips and advice to your audience.

 Remember, like apps and chat bots, Alexa Skills will be best used for audience awareness and engagement, not direct sales.

 Examples of Brands Using Alexa Marketing and Skills